dividuum/info-beamer/doc/userguide.md

 If you send a packet to `nested`, the `data` callback will be called in the node `nested`.
 If you send a packet to `nested/child/foobar` the `data` callback will be called in `nested/child`. `suffix` will have the value `foobar`.
-See `util.data_mapper` for an easier way to receive udp data packets.
+See `util.data_mapper` for an easier way to receive and dispatch udp data packets.
 You can give your node a unique alias name using `node.alias`.
 This might be useful if you use OSC clients that don't support changing the paths they create.

 #### node.event("osc", function(suffix, ...) ... end)

 XXX also supports OSC (open sound control) packets via UDP.
 If you send an OSC packet containing a float to `node/slider/1`, the `osc` callback will be called with the suffix `slider/1` and the decoded osc values.
-See `util.osc_mapper` for an easier way to receive osc packets.
+See `util.osc_mapper` for an easier way to receive and dispatch osc packets.

 #### node.event("input", function(line) ... end)